VBAC scare tactics (10): Big Baby, Big Problems

 The reasons for denying women the opportunity to plan a VBAC with a suspected macrosomic baby may vary.
 Some care providers might think that this increases the risk of uterine rupture.
 Others might want to forego the slightly increased risks associated with fetal macrosomia.
 And many might regularly schedule cesarean sections for all suspected macrosomic babies, whether or not their mothers have scarred uteri.

-And, to be fair, there are some increased risks associated with fetal macrosomia, particularly if women have diabetes or uncontrolled gestational diabetes/gestational diabetes mellitus/GDM.
+And, to be fair, there are some increased risks associated with fetal macrosomia, particularly if women have diabetes or gestational diabetes/gestational diabetes mellitus/GDM.

 For one, fetal macrosomia is associated with a greater risk of shoulder dystocia, a labor complication that is serious but nearly impossible to predict, especially before labor even begins.
 (Notably, the overall risk of shoulder dystocia during labor is approximately .6-1.4%.
 What’s more, approximately one-half of all cases of shoulder dystocia occur with infants who weigh less than 4000 g–that is, who are not macrosomic. )

-Fetal macrosomia is also associated with a greater risk of cesarean section, although this is likely related (among other things) to the relative immobility with which most women labor in hospitals, to the rising rates of labor induction, and to the fact that many care providers recommend prophylactic cesarean section for suspected fetal macrosomia.
+Fetal macrosomia is also associated with a greater risk of cesarean section, although this might be related (among other things) to the relative immobility with which most women labor in hospitals, to the rising rates of labor induction, and to the fact that many care providers recommend prophylactic cesarean section for suspected fetal macrosomia.
 (Worth noting is that labor induction–which does slightly increase the risk of uterine rupture–has not been found improve labor outcomes for women and babies where the fetus is suspected to be large.)

 Nonetheless, barring any pregnancy complications that would greatly increase these and other risks associated with fetal macrosomia, the absolute risks themselves are quite low, and certainly not high enough to bar all women carrying fetuses who are suspected to be macrosomic from delivering those babies vaginally.